brunogsa/dojo-introduction-graphql/README.md

 ## Hands-on 3/3: Passing parameters to Resolvers

+Go to branch `develop/3`.

 Implement 3 new queries for your users:
 - One that retrieves data from a `candidate`, either by `id` or `email`
 - One that retrieves data from a `company`, given its `id`
 - One that retrieves data from a `jobAd`, given its `id`

+Again: check your `services/` to reuse you already existing code!
 More automated tests were added, so feel free to run the same scripts :)

 Reference: